191. Possession, etc.

 (2) Subsection (1) does not apply to

-(a) a police officer or police constable in possession of a device or component described in subsection (1) in the course of his employment;
+(a) a police officer in possession of a device or component described in subsection (1) in the course of his employment;

 (b) a person in possession of such a device or component for the purpose of using it in an interception made or to be made in accordance with an authorization;

-(b.1) a person in possession of such a device or component under the direction of a police officer or police constable in order to assist that officer or constable in the course of his duties as a police officer or police constable;
+(b.1) a person in possession of such a device or component under the direction of a police officer in order to assist that officer in the course of his duties as a police officer;

 (c) an officer or a servant of Her Majesty in right of Canada or a member of the Canadian Forces in possession of such a device or component in the course of his duties as such an officer, servant or member, as the case may be; and